Contact: Marion Rogerson

 So the ideas for this workshop grew out of my own professional inquiry, from conversations with the leaders in the field, and from a thorough literature review.
 As I started sharing them in different venues, from professional conferences, courses or conversations with colleagues, I realized that other therapists were interested in learning to be more artful in their practice.

-This course will take participants to reflect on this less frequently addressed aspects of practice.
+This course will help participants to reflect on this less frequently addressed aspects of practice.

 It will offer a strong theoretical support for them, but it will also offer opportunities for self-reflection, discussion, experimentation and play as we develop skills.

-We will learn together as a group, and we will work together on the development of our own questions about the way we practice, and towards answering those questions.
+We will learn together as a group, and we will work together on the development of our own questions about the way we practise, and towards answering those questions.

-Specifically, the course will offer opportunities to practice different ways of using ourselves as therapeutic tools to convey the message and promote the opportunity for self-direction.
+Specifically, the course will offer opportunities to practise different ways of using ourselves as therapeutic tools to convey the message and promote the opportunity for self-direction.

 It is with great sadness that we inform you of our friend and esteemed colleague Elizabeth Fairgrieve's passing.
 Elizabeth was a true pioneer and leader of Sensory work within the UK.
 Many of us last saw her at our European Congress in Birmingham 2015 which we reported on in SensorNet.